+Labourie's existence theorem for minimal surfaces in fact applies to a broad class of so-called Anosov representations that includes all representations in known higher Teichm{\"u}ller spaces.
+It is natural to extend the uniqueness conjecture to all higher Teichm{\"u}ller spaces, and we refer to this extension as the Generalized Labourie Conjecture.
+This is now known to be true for all known higher Teich{\"u}ller spaces for all Lie groups $G$ of rank 2 \cite{CTT}.
+For more background on the Labourie Conjecture, see section \ref{sec: labconjecture} below or the surveys \cite[section 6]{Wie}, \cite[section 6.5]{Swoboda}, \cite[section 7]{Li}.

-As far as we're aware, the Generalized Labourie Conjecture was believed to be true until March 2021, when Markovi{\'c} demonstrated the existence of a product of Fuchsian representations into $\textrm{PSL}(2,\mathbb{R})^3$ with multiple minimal surfaces in the corresponding product of closed hyperbolic surfaces \cite{M2} (see also \cite{M1}).
-This gives a counterexample to the Generalized Labourie Conjecture for maximal representations into Hermitian Lie groups of rank at least $3$.
-In recent joint work with Markovi{\'c}, we prove that every unstable equivariant minimal surface in $\mathbb{R}^n$ gives rise to an unstable minimal surface in a product of $n$ closed hyperbolic surfaces \cite{MSS}.
+As far as we're aware, the Generalized Labourie Conjecture was broadly believed to be true until March 2021, when Markovi{\'c} demonstrated the existence of a product of Fuchsian representations into $\textrm{PSL}(2,\mathbb{R})^3$ with multiple minimal surfaces in the corresponding product of closed hyperbolic surfaces \cite{M2}, for $g$ sufficiently large (see also \cite{M1}).
+This shows that the generalized conjecture fails for a certain higher Teichm\"uller space in rank 3, namely $\mathbf{T}_g \times \mathbf{T}_g \times \mathbf{T}_g$.
+With Markovi{\'c} in \cite{MSS}, we proved a suite of results elaborating on and improving on \cite{M2}.

-In this paper we settle Labourie's original conjecture.
-We first prove that the index of a high energy minimal map into a non-compact symmetric space of rank at least $3$ is bounded below by the index of a related equivariant minimal map into $\R^n$.
-Specializing to split real Lie groups, we use the new lower bound to deduce that the generalized conjecture fails for Hitchin representations into every split real group of rank at least $3$.
+In this paper, we show that Labourie's original conjecture fails for all $n\geq 4$, and that the generalized version is not true for any Hitchin component of any real Lie group of rank at least 3 (in genus at least 3, see Remark \ref{rem: genus 2}).
+In other words, the uniqueness conjecture fails for some representation in each Hitchin component except for those components in which it was already known to hold.